 So, in short: France is the perfect place to be a gourmand.

-We asked our very own French Tandem tutor Isabelle about what food means in her culture and how being a gourmand is an essential part of almost every French person’s life…
+We asked our very own French tutor at Tandem HQ Isabelle about what food means in her culture and how being a gourmand is an essential part of almost every French person’s life.

 “A gourmand (or gourmande, if it’s a female) is a person who cannot help but eat food that is pleasing to the eye.
 Just looking at or smelling a well-arranged and colorful dish awakens the imagination and makes you really want to taste it.
 Most French people are gourmands!”